sighupio/workshop-material/examples/kubernetes/power-app/README.md

 ## Exposing applications via Ingress

-So far we have exposed the frontend using `ClusterIP`, but accessing the service with the combination `<ip>:<port>` isn't exactly ideal.
-Time to see something more advanced: `Ingress`
+So far we have exposed the frontend using either a Service with a NodePort or a tunnel, but accessing the service with the combination `<ip>:<port>` isn't exactly ideal.
+Time to see something more advanced: `Ingress`.

 We can apply the ingress as follows: